Capability Framework

 Capabilities are critical in the evaluation of individuals and teams

-They provide a simple way to describe what people need in work
+They provide a simple way to describe what people need at work

 They are effective at specifying the capabilities required for different roles or functions